Get a Library eCard

 What if I lose my library card or eCard number?

 You are responsible for all items checked out on your library card.
 Please call the Customer Service Desk at your branch library to report a lost or stolen library card. eCards can be replaced at no charge by applying online.
 Full-access Orange Public Library cards can be replaced by visiting the Customer Service Desk at your local branch library.
-There is a replacement fee of $1.00 for a child's library card and $3.00 for an adult card.
+There is a fee of $2.00 for all replacement library cards.